 I’ve been eyeing this dish for many years wondering what’s the Mongol influence to it.
-It didn’t have any sort of Chinese-like flavours (Indian-Chinese??).
-I’ve always been seeing it’s well-lit board in Daryaganj and never knew about its origins in Gali Choodiwali.
+It didn’t have any sort of Indian Chinese-like flavours.
+I’d always seen it as a well-lit board in Daryaganj and never knew about its origins in Gali Choodiwali.
 I was taken to the place by my foodie friend Sanhita Dasgupta, who told me ‘Aaj kuch special khilati hoon’ (I’ll make you have something special today).
-It’s not that common a dish, but is becoming popular day-by-day.
+It’s not that common a dish but is becoming popular day-by-day.
 You’ll also now find it creeping into home delivery menus across Delhi.
 But in Gali Choodiwali, this dish has a cult following.

 The Original Chicken Changezi

-Plus there are other contenders in Old Delhi who lay claim to the origin of this dish.
-The problem with Indian Food history’s that nothing’s written down.
-Changaezi as a dish itself, is a curious combination of things.
+Changezi is a dish itself is a curious combination of things.
 The chicken is first roasted in a rotary grill.
-The grill has now become quite common, but in the early 90’s, in Jama Masjid.
+The grill has now become quite common, but in the early ’90s, in Jama Masjid.
 It’d have created quite a stir.
-After roasting the chicken is cut into pieces sand cooked in an onion-tomato-yoghurt thickish masala and some garam masala, with a prominent flavouring of ajwain.
+After roasting the chicken is cut into pieces and cooked in an onion-tomato-yoghurt thickish masala and some garam masala, with a prominent flavouring of ajwain.
 The dish itself is quite tasty and has pulled me back to have it on more than one occasion.

 Looking at the place and after tasting the dish, it did kinda feel special.
 So, curious-me, brimming-with-questions started my regular soul-searching.
 Luckily, Changezi Pehelwan (that’s what he’s called locally) happened to be there at that moment and patiently answered all my queries.
 When I asked him the reason behind the name, he looked at me for a few seconds.
 I dunno if he’d been ever asked that question.
 He replied saying that after he created this special dish with chicken that came out of the rotary grill, he named it Chicken Changezi in honour of Sheikh Mukhtar.